-- (a) investigate the difference; - (b) define the issue of the difference; and within thirty (30) days of the date of the request and, for those thirty (30) days from the date, time does not run in respect of the grievance procedure.
+- (a) investigate the difference; - (b) define the issue of the difference; and - (c) make written recommendations to resolve the difference.

+within thirty (30) days of the date of the request and, for those thirty (30) days from the date, time does not run in respect of the grievance procedure.